 We’ve all seen it.
 It’s plastered on the side of your favorite face cream, stickered on your all-purpose cleaning spray and promised on your chosen brand of paper towels.
 It reads: “all-natural.”
 But what does “all-natural” really mean?
 The question still stands because products sold as “all-natural” have never had a standard to qualify by, unlike terms like “organic,” that have a certification process that must be followed to bear that seal.
 By now, the phrase “all-natural” has been stripped of all meaning, but Amy Ziff and her non-profit MADE SAFE are here to ease your mind.

+Dyes, preservatives, fragrances.
 Fragrance is one of the largest culprits because the ingredients that comprise scents are regarded as a trade secret and are often kept protected from the public.
-“It’s a backdoor for tons of chemicals and ingredients to be added to a product,” says Ziff.
-“Many companies can’t afford to have staff scientists, but can work with MADE SAFE and utilize our research and standards.”
+The term “fragrance” on an ingredient list is a backdoor for tons of chemicals to be added to a product.

-In an effort to bring MADE SAFE’s standards straight to consumers, the organization is looking forward to upcoming partnerships with larger product brands.
-The organization also hopes to partner with a retailer to create a clearly defined MADE SAFE certified section, akin to the organic sections in grocery stores.
+We want to bring MADE SAFE’s standards straight to consumers.
+We are so looking forward to upcoming partnerships with larger product brands, and we’re hoping to partner with a retailer to create clearly defined MADE SAFE certified sections, akin to the organic sections in grocery stores.